-Coronavirus latest: US house passes virus aid bill | DW | 14.03.2020
+Coronavirus latest: US House passes virus aid bill | DW | 14.03.2020

 One player has shown symptoms compatible with coronavirus.
 The club said they will shut down until further notice and are refusing to play any matches.

-A day before, the Argentine government had cancelled all international sporting events in the country until the end of the month.
+A day before, the Argentine government had canceled all international sporting events in the country until the end of the month.

 00:41 The African countries of Kenya, Ethiopia, Sudan, Guinea and Mauritania have all confirmed their first cases of the new coronavirus.

-00:39 Due to coronavirus fears, New Zealand has cancelled a memorial service honoring the lives of 51 people killed in the Christchurch massacre last year.
+00:39 Due to coronavirus fears, New Zealand has canceled a memorial service honoring the lives of 51 people killed in the Christchurch massacre last year.

 On March 15, 2019, a gunman attacked two mosques in Christchurch, New Zealand.